 By Michael Stillman

 John Michael Lang Fine Books may be reached at 206-624-4100 or email@example.com.
-Their website may be found at www.jmlbooks.com.
+Their website is found at www.jmlbooks.com.